One of the first big moves Craig Breslow made last offseason as Boston Red Sox chief baseball officer was trading for Tyler O’Neill.

 O’Neill can be streaky at times in the batter’s box, too.
 Sometimes he can look like the best hitter in the league and other times he goes through prolonged slumps.
 He endured a brutal offensive stretch to the end season by hitting just .087 (4-for-46) over the team’s final 14 games.

-Whether O’Neill comes back to the Red Sox might depend on if they think they have room for him.
-There’s a logjam in the outfield with Jarren Duran, Ceddanne Rafaela and Wilyer Abreu looking to hold down starting spots while baseball’s No. 1 prospect in Roman Anthony is on the precipice of making it to the majors.
+Whether O’Neill comes back to the Red Sox might depend on whether they think they have room for him.
+There’s a logjam in the outfield with Jarren Duran, Ceddanne Rafaela and Wilyer Abreu looking to hold down starting spots while baseball’s No. 1 prospect Roman Anthony is on the precipice of making it to the majors.

 Story continues below advertisement